HTTPArchive/almanac.httparchive.org/src/content/en/2021/seo.md

    )
 }}

-Implementing canonical tags in the `<head>` of a HTML page is much more popular than using the X-robots tag method.
+Implementing canonical tags in the `<head>` of a HTML page is much more popular than using the `Link` header method.
 Implementing the tag in the head section is generally considered easier, which is why that usage so much higher.

 We also saw a slight change (< 1%) in canonical between the raw HTML delivered, and the rendered HTML after JavaScript has been applied.